-There is potentially more industrial land available at Ohinewai than needed by the District up to the year 2045 (460 ha net usable industrial land).
+There is potentially more industrial land proposed for Ohinewai (694ha, gross land area) than potentially needed for the whole District's projected demand up to the year 2045 (460 ha net usable industrial land).

-However, it is vitally important that such scarce, strategically located Industrial land at desirable locations, where businesses will want to locate, should be protected to underpin the long term economic and employment future of Waikato, the Region and the Nation in the long term.
+However, it is important that strategically located Industrial land in desirable locations, where businesses will want to locate, should be protected to underpin the long term economic and employment future of Waikato, the Region and the Nation.

-Such scarce, strategically located land should not be lightly squandered on land uses that provide limited economic or employment benefits, or on land uses (such as residential) that could easily be accommodated at equally attractive locations for them elsewhere.
+Therefore such strategically located land should not be lightly squandered on land uses that provide limited economic or employment benefits, or on land uses (such as residential) that could easily be accommodated at equally attractive locations for them elsewhere.

-The further north, towards Auckland, that suitable serviced industrial land can be provided in the Waikato District, the more desirable it is likely to be from a business perspective.
+The further north, towards Auckland, that suitable serviced industrial land can be provided by the District, the more desirable it is likely to be from a business perspective.